Chinese New Year Decorations

 Plants and Flowers

-In Chinese the kumquat is called Gam Gat Sue.
-The word "Gam" rhymes with the Chinese word for gold, and the word "Gat" sounds like the Chinese word for good luck.
-Therefore, having a kumquat tree at home symbolizes "abundance of wealth" and good luck.
-Kumquat Tree is a very popular plant for new year decoration, especially in South China's, Hong Kong, Guangdong and Guangxi provinces.
-More information on Chinese bonsai.
+In Cantonese, the kumquat is called "gam gat sue."
+The word "gam" rhymes with the Chinese word for gold, and the word "gat" sounds like the Chinese word for good luck.
+Therefore, having a kumquat tree at home symbolizes both "abundance of wealth" and good luck.
+Kumquat trees are a very popular plant displayed for the Chinese New Year holidays, especially in South China's Cantonese-speaking regions of Hong Kong, Guangdong and Guangxi.

-Peony is considered as "Flower of Richness and Good Luck" in Chinese, and therefore, is a favorable New Year decoration plant.
+The peony is considered to be the "Flower of Richness and Good Luck" in China.
+Therefore it is a favorite New Year decoration plant.

 Chinese Red Lanterns

-Chinese lantern is used in festivals especially in Chinese New Year and Lantern Festival.
-During the New Year, it is not uncommon to see Lanterns hung on trees in the streets, office buildings and doors of houses.
-Read more on Chinese Lanterns
+Chinese lanterns are used in important festivals such as the Chinese New Year and the Lantern Festival during the Mid-Autumn Festival.
+During the Chinese New Year, it is not uncommon to see lanterns hung on trees in the streets, office buildings and doors of houses.
+Read more on Chinese Lanterns.

-New Year Paintings are pasted on doors during the New Year for decorative purpose and as a way of greeting.
+New Year Paintings are pasted on doors during the New Year for decorative purposes and as a way of greeting.
 Images on the paintings are auspicious legendary figures and plants.

 New Year couplets are pasted on doors.
-On the couplets good wishes are expressed.
-New Year couplets are usually posted in pairs as even numbers are associated with good luck and auspiciousness in Chinese culture.
-Couplets are brushworks of Chinese calligraphy.
+On the couplets, good wishes or statements are expressed.
+New Year good wishes are usually posted in pairs (i.e. couplets), as even numbers are associated with good luck and auspiciousness in Chinese culture.
+Couplets are brush works of Chinese calligraphy.